-A copy of the latest Safeguarding Policy and Procedures can be found here.
+A copy of the latest Safeguarding Policy and Procedures can be found on our polices page.

 We have also signed the Safer Students Charter, which means that together with other colleges in the West Midlands, we follow robust safeguarding approaches, and together we have designed a programme of safety activities for you to attend or be involved in throughout your time with us.